7Block Labs

 • KPI: Document-ready-for-release time (hours)

-• Formula: arrival at port to document clearance ready.
+• Formula: Time from arrival at port to when document clearance is ready.

 • KPI: Port dwell time (days) and demurrage ($/TEU)

-• Formula: actual dwell vs. ETA; demurrage per container.
+• Formula: Compare actual dwell time with Estimated Time of Arrival (ETA) and calculate demurrage per container.

-• Target: 20–40% reduction in dwell where eBL and Cargo Release are adopted at origin/destination.
+• Target: Aim for a 20-40% cut in dwell time when using eBL and Cargo Release at the origin and destination.

 • KPI: Document emissions per BL (kg CO2e)